 History of bilateral relations

 Canada has been a destination for Swiss emigrants since the 17th century.
-The Swiss Confederation opened its first consulate in Canada (Montreal) in 1875 and established diplomatic relations with Canada in 1945.
-The year 2013 marked the centennial anniversary of bilateral relations between Switzerland and Western Canada.
+Switzerland's first honorary consulates in Canada were established in Montreal (1875), Toronto (1906), Vancouver and Winnipeg (1913).
+The two countries established diplomatic relations in 1945.